 - or other combinations

-of images or spectra that are not produced by the standard processing pipelines.
+of images, spectra, or catalogs that are not produced by the standard processing pipelines.
 HLSPs for JWST may be be composed or derived in part from non-JWST data, including ground-based data, provided that they are critical to the goals of the primary JWST program.

 Requirements for HLSP contributions

-In order to enable meaningful searches on contributed datasets, and to provide a consistent and comprehensive set of metadata to users, there are a variety of requirements and recommendations for contributed datasets, in the following categories:
+In order to enable meaningful searches on contributed datasets, and to provide a consistent and comprehensive set of metadata to users, there are a variety of requirements and recommendations for contributed data collections, in the following categories:

 - Acceptable data formats and data organization